o2346/techniques/kbbrg/README.md

 * less portability
   * though I don't need to take them outside so often
-  * I have got macbook for that poupouse
+  * I have got macbook for that purpose

 ## misc